seasunflower/pdfchatbot/README.md

 ```
 deactivate
 ```
-After deactivation, the (myenv) prefix will disappear, returning you to the global Python environment.
+After deactivation, the (env) prefix will disappear, returning you to the global Python environment.

 ## How to run streamlit app